Canonizing Graphs of Bounded Rank-Width in Parallel via Weisfeiler--Leman: Weisfeiler--Leman for Graphs of Bounded Rank-Width

-We note that the two rounds of Color Refinement suffice for WL to detect the partitioning induced by the flip function (see Lemma~\ref{lem:GN3.6}), though it is not sufficiently powerful to detect the connected components of $G^{f}$ and $H^{f}$.
+We note that three rounds of Color Refinement suffice for WL to detect the partitioning induced by the flip function (see the proof of Lemma~\ref{lem:PreservesIsomorphism}), though it is not sufficiently powerful to detect the connected components of $G^{\overline{s}}$ and $H^{\overline{s}}$.
 In the argument below, we will technically consider graphs where the refinement step uses $(2, O(\log n))$-WL.
-This ensures that after individualizing a vertex on a given component $C$, that the vertices of $C$ receive different colors than those of $V(G) \setminus C$.
+This ensures that, after individualizing a vertex on a given component $C$, the vertices of $C$ receive different colors than those of $V(G) \setminus C$.
 This will eventually happen, and so in the pebble game characterization, we can continue to descend along $T$ as if the vertices of $C$ have been distinguished from $V(G) \setminus C$.
 This is a key point where our strategy deviates from that of \cite[Theorem~4.4]{grohe2019canonisation}.

 Suppose that at a given round, we have the pebbled configuration $((\overline{a}, \overline{b}, v), (\overline{a'}, \overline{b'}, v'))$, where: \begin{itemize} \item There exists a $t \in T$ such that $(\overline{a}, \overline{b})$ is a split pair for $\gamma(t)$, \item $v \in \gamma(t)$, and let $C$ be the component containing $v$; and \item $v'$ belongs to some component $C'$ of $H$ such that: